orbeon/orbeon-forms-doc/form-runner/api/persistence/custom-persistence-providers.md

         - whether the provider supports versioning
     - `Orbeon-Lease`
         - `true` or `false`
-        - whether the provider supports the lease feature
+        - whether the provider supports the Lease feature
         - see also the [Lease API](lease.md)
     - `Orbeon-Reindex`
         - `true` or `false`